 Free: Spaceweather.com Newsletter

-You can have it for $134.95.
-The crystal glass cup is decorated with a 3D butterfly and a red rose.
-There's a matching teaspoon, too!
-This marvelous Valentine's Day gift comes with a greeting card showing the cup in flight and telling the story of its journey to the stratosphere and back.
+You can have it for $141.95.
+The crystal sphere has the continents of Earth lightly laser-etched on its surface, making it a unique "art meets science" conversation piece.
+It comes with a greeting card showing the sphere in flight and telling the story of its journey to the stratosphere and back again.

 Far Out Gifts: Earth to Sky Store